 There are a number of small and medium-sized businesses in Mahatma Gandhi and Bessemer Park Industrial Estates, on the former site of railway sidings along Milkwood Road.
 The railway arches parallel to Norwood Road are home to a variety of light industrial activities.
 Otherwise employment is in the service sector: shops, pubs, restaurants etc. However, this is mainly a residential, rather than commercial or industrial area: a place where many people find it convenient to live and travel to work elsewhere.
 Herne Hill has become a very popular area for families, and house prices have risen hugely.

-Among Herne Hill’s fine drinking establishments are two micro-breweries (Canopy and the Bullfinch), and the Commercial, Florence and Grade II-listed Half Moon pubs.
-There’s also the Milkwood, First Aid Box and Vintage 1824, so you won’t go thirsty.
+Among Herne Hill’s fine drinking establishments are two micro-breweries (Canopy and the Bullfinch), and the Commercial, Florence and Grade II listed Half Moon pubs.
+You won’t go thirsty.

 Herne Hill continues to develop.
 Brockwell Park has been upgraded through a multi-million pound regeneration project, supported by the Heritage Lottery Fund.
-In December 2010 the completion of the Herne Hill Centre Regeneration Project was celebrated in the newly-pedestrianised part of Railton Road (aka Station Square).
+In December 2010 the completion of the Herne Hill Centre Regeneration Project was celebrated in the newly-pedestrianised part of Railton Road (Station Square).